nix-community/nixago/docs/src/plugins/prettier.md

 # Prettier

 This plugin generates the `.prettierrc.json` file for configuring [Prettier][1].
-It provides a single function that allows you to configure any valid API options][2].
+It provides two types: one that allows you to configure any valid API options][2] and another for generating an ignore file.

-## Using mkConfig
+## Usage

+### Default type

 The schema for the configuration file is [detailed here][3].
 For example: